 This will be Ms. Owens’s 2nd year as a Speech-Language Pathologist & her first full-time year at Chestatee.
 She was here part-time for the 2017-2018 school year and loved the school so much that she decided to be here full-time for this school year!
 Ms. Owens graduated from the University of Georgia with a Bachelor if Science degree in Communication Disorders.
 She also earned a Master’s Degree from Valdosta State University.
 Ms. Owens is looking forward to a wonderful school year at the T!

-Lindsay Rosebush has been a Speech-Language Pathologist for the past 20 years and this is her 11th year at Chestatee.
+Lindsay Rosebush has been a Speech-Language Pathologist for the past 21 years and this is her 12th year at Chestatee.
 She works with prek-2nd grade students to help improve their communication skills.
 Lindsay truly feels that early intervention for speech and language delays is essential to overall academic success.
-Lindsay attended the University of Southern Mississippi where she received her Bachelor's degree in Speech-Language Pathology and then attended graduate school at Louisiana Tech University.
+Lindsay is originally from Slidell, Louisiana.
+She attended the University of Southern Mississippi where she received her Bachelor's degree in Speech-Language Pathology then attended graduate school at Louisiana Tech University and graduated in 1999.
+After graduation, she married a Georgia boy, moved to Cumming, and began working in Forsyth County.
 Please feel free to contact her via phone or email with any questions or concerns you might have.